-- b.
+- a.
+A single 120 Ω terminator shall be required at any point on the On-Board portion of the CAN bus. - 6.8 Off-Board Tool Requirements-If the SAE J2284-2 bus is to be wired to the DLC, the following requirements must be met: - a.
+The Off-Board Tool shall be counted as one of the 32 allowable system ECUs. - b.
 The Off-Board Tool shall always be an unterminated node on the CAN network. - c.
-The distance between the DLC and any On-Board (ECU) shall be limited to 45 meters.
+The distance between the DLC and any On-Board (ECU) shall be limited to 45 meter.

-This section specifies the required electrical parameters (capacitance, propagation delay) to be fulfilled by the Off-Board Tool.
+This section specifies the required electrical parameters (capacitance, propagation delay) to be fulfilled by the Off-Board Tool